Hi there, it’s Mary!

 IT’S NOT YOUR FAULT – even the best wines can have a fault like cork taint and it pays to be able to spot that wet dog smell & aroma, if you’re in a restaurant ask the wine waiter to check it.

-THE WRITE STUFF – Grab your new Hugh Hamilton Wines journal and start making a note or two on each wine you open, it will turbo charge your learning.
+THE WRITE STUFF – Grab a Hugh Hamilton Wines journal at the cellar door and start making a note or two on each wine you open, it will turbo charge your learning.

 BE CURIOUS – Wine is endlessly fascinating, it’s capable of reflecting an immense range of smells, flavours and textures and every vintage is different.
 It’s the most pleasurable uni course you’ll ever do!